by Linda Barth

 “Okay,” I whisper, “I trust you.”
 I hope she knows I mean it.
 And I hope she’s not wrong.

 A few minutes later, I follow her down a metal ladder.
-I wonder how it got down here.
+I wonder how it got here.
 Maybe he put it there so Catherine can get to the tunnels easily.
 That must be it.
-He would want her to be able to get there as fast as possible.

 I hurry to keep up with her as she walks through an opening in a brick wall.
 I see a light flickering farther down the tunnel, and I think about all those candles, the way one would always burn through the night so I never had to wake up in darkness.
 We start to walk toward the soft glow, and I can see a shadow moving within it.
 I know who’s waiting for us.

 I stumble on a rough patch in the floor, kicking up dust as I try to keep my balance.
 Catherine reaches for me just in time.
-She sees I’m all right, so she lets go of me and continues walking, but I grab her arm hard to stop her.
+She sees I’m all right, so she lets go of me and continues walking, but I grab her arm hard.

 She reaches for my hand and holds onto it like she’s not going to let go.
 “You can, Lena, I know you can.”